EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-define-a-singleton.md

 ## How to define a singleton

-This is how you define a simple singleton, which is storing an account name as primary data and a uint64_t as secondary data in structure test table; the structure testtable can be extended to be defined by multiple data members, here we defined only to for demonstration purposes.
+This an example of how you can define a simple singleton, which is storing an account name as primary value and a uint64_t as secondary value in structure `testtable`; the structure testtable can be extended to be defined by multiple data members, here we defined only two for demonstration purposes.

 ```cpp
 #include <eosio/eosio.hpp>